treeform/urlly/README.md

 ## **func** host

-Returns Host and port part of the URl as a string.
+Returns hostname and port part of the URL as a string.
+Example: "example.com:8042"

 ```nim
 func host(url: Url): string